 Is there any way to install macOS Sierra on a Mac that's officially too old to make the update?

-But not everything is lost.
-A patch tool written by a developer known as DOSDude1 enables you to install macOS Sierra on an older Mac: we can go back as far as early 2008 models.
+But all is not.
+A patch tool written by a developer known as DOSDude1 enables you to install macOS High Sierra on an older Mac: we can go back as far as early 2008 models.
 It's unlikely to run like a dream, which is why Apple advises against this course of action.
 But you should be able to achieve tolerable performance.
+(Dosdude1 wrote a similar patch for MacOS Sierra in 2016).

 How to install MacOS Sierra on an old Mac: What you need